The Odessa File: Plot

-Slowly Miller unravels the entire system, but his cover is compromised, in part by his insistence on using his own distinctive sports car, which is associated with the journalist Miller, not the SS man he is impersonating, and ODESSA sets its top hitman on Miller's trail.
-Miller escapes one trap by sheer luck: the hitman later installs a bomb in Miller's car, but the car's stiff suspension prevents it from going off.

-Eventually Miller confronts Roschmann at gunpoint and forces him to read from Tauber's diary.
-Roschmann attempts to justify his actions to his "fellow Aryan", but is taken aback when Miller says he has not tracked down Roschmann for being a mass murderer of Jews.
-Rather, Miller directs him to the passage describing Roschmann's murder of the army captain, who Miller reveals to have been his father Erwin.
+Miller slowly unravels the entire system, but his cover is compromised, and ODESSA sets its top hitman on Miller's trail.
+Miller escapes one attempt on his life by sheer luck: the hitman later installs a bomb in Miller's distinctive sports car, but the car's stiff suspension prevents it from going off.
+Eventually, Miller confronts Roschmann at gunpoint and forces him to read from Tauber's diary.
+Roschmann attempts to justify his actions to his "fellow Aryan" but is taken aback when Miller says he has not tracked down Roschmann for being a mass murderer of Jews.
+Rather, Miller directs him to the passage describing Roschmann's murder of the army captain, who Miller reveals to have been his father, Erwin.
 All of Roschmann's arrogance and bravado deserts him, and he is reduced to begging for his life.
 Instead of killing him, however, Miller handcuffs Roschmann to the fireplace and says he plans to have him arrested and prosecuted.

 Miller is caught off guard when Roschmann's bodyguard returns to the house, disarms him and knocks him unconscious.
-The bodyguard drives to the village in Miller's car to telephone for help, but is killed when he drives over a snow-covered pole, an impact hard enough to trigger the bomb.
+The bodyguard drives to the village in Miller's car to telephone for help but is killed when he drives over a snow-covered pole, an impact hard enough to trigger the bomb.
 Roschmann manages to escape, eventually flying to Argentina.
-The hitman who has been sent to kill Miller is instead killed by an Israeli agent Josef.
+The hitman who has been sent to kill Miller is instead killed by "Josef", an Israeli agent assigned to the vigilante group to tail Miller.

 While Miller is recovering in hospital, he is told what happened while he was unconscious.
 Josef warns him not to tell anyone the story.
-He does disclose that with Roschmann (code-named "Vulkan") in Argentina, West German authorities (at the urging of the Israelis) will shut down his industrial facility that was producing missile guidance systems for the Egyptian Army.
-ODESSA's plan throughout the novel – to obliterate the State of Israel by combining German technological know-how with Egyptian biological weapons – has been thwarted.
-In addition, Miller's information reaches the public and badly embarrasses the West German authorities enough for them to arrest and prosecute a large number of ODESSA members, though the book notes that ODESSA continues to exist and usually succeeds in keeping former SS members from facing justice.
+He does disclose that with Roschmann in Argentina, West German authorities (at the urging of the Israelis) will shut down his industrial facility that was producing missile guidance systems for the Egyptian Army.
+ODESSA's plan throughout the novel – to obliterate the State of Israel by combining German technological knowledge with Egyptian biological weapons – has been thwarted.
+In addition, Miller's information reaches the public and badly embarrasses the authorities enough for them to arrest and prosecute a large number of ODESSA members, though the book notes that ODESSA continues to exist and usually succeeds in keeping former SS members from facing justice.

-Josef – in reality Major Uri Ben-Shaul, an Israeli Army officer – returns to Israel to be debriefed, and performs one final duty.
-He has taken Tauber's diary with him and per the last request in the diary, Uri visits Yad Vashem and says Kaddish for the soul of Salomon Tauber.
+Josef – in reality Major Uri Ben-Shaul, an Israeli Army paratrooper officer – returns to Israel to be debriefed.
+He has taken Tauber's diary with him, and per the last request in the diary, Uri visits Yad Vashem and says Kaddish for the soul of Salomon Tauber.